 Testing is a method to determine whether or not a home seeker is treated differently in his or her search for housing.
-A person's race, for example, would be an impermissible factor been defined as "individuals who, without an intent to rent or purchase a home or apartment, pose as renters or purchasers for the purpose of collecting evidence of unlawful discriminatory housing practices."
+A person's race, for example, would be an impermissible factor in denying an opportunity to rent an apartment.
+Testers in housing discrimination cases have been defined as "individuals who, without an intent to rent or purchase a home or apartment, pose as renters or purchasers for the purpose of collecting evidence of unlawful discriminatory housing practices."
 Havens Realty Corp. v.
 Coleman, 455 U.S. 363, 373 (1982).
-The experiences of testers are used to compare the treatment of one home seeker (protected class) to another (non-protected class).
-In this context, testing measures the difference in treatment afforded a home seeker as determined by the information and services provided by property management firms, rental agents, and others.